openhie/facility-recon/packaging/ansible/README.md

 ## Upgrades

-Rerunning the playbook updates intrahealth/hearth, the backend, and frontend repos on the remote server.
+Rerunning the `install` playbook updates intrahealth/hearth, the backend, and frontend repos on the remote server.
 Rerunning the `services.yaml` playbook updates services.
+Services are restarted (not just reloaded).

 The `install.yaml` playbook uses:
 * `git pull` to get the latest updates to the master branch.